Deep Point Cloud Normal Estimation via Triplet Learning: Experimental Results

 \subsection{Ablation Study}

-\textbf{Normal Estimation.} During the normal estimation phase, we introduced a cosine similarity exponent of 8 in Eq.~\eqref{eq:normal-est-loss} as it effectively preserves sharp features on noisy shapes compared to others.
-We evaluate this over our validation set in Fig.~\ref{test-shapes} (0.5\% Gaussian noise) using different exponents.
-As shown in Fig.~\ref{fig:ablation-power}, the mean MSAE value is minimum when the exponent is set to 8.
+\textbf{Normal Estimation.} During the normal estimation phase, we introduce a cosine similarity exponent of 8 in Eq.~\eqref{eq:normal-est-loss} as it effectively preserves sharp features on noisy shapes compared to others.
+We evaluate this over our validation set using different exponents.
+As shown in Table~\ref{tab:ablation-power}, the average MSAE value is the minimum when the exponent is set to 8.

-\textbf{Feature Encoding Network.} Alternatively, we can directly regress the normal vector using a PointNet-like architecture (i.e., without the feature encoding network).
+\textbf{Feature Encoding Network.} Alternatively, we can directly regress the normal vector without our feature encoding network.
 As illustrated in Fig.~\ref{fig:ablation-edge}, utilising triplet loss to train our feature encoding network is effective in maintaining sharp edges and thus achieves a smaller MSAE value.